Frequently Asked Questions

 Do I need a referral?

-No - a referral from your family doctor is not required but it is welcomed.
+No – a referral from your family doctor is not required but may be required by your insurance provider (if applicable).

 What payment methods do you accept?